Jim Jeffords Quotes

 About Author

 Jeffords served in the Senate from 1989 until 2007, winning reelection in 1994 and 2000.
 In 2001, he left the Republican Party to become an independent, and began to caucus with the Senate's Democrats.
 His switch changed control of the Senate from Republican to Democratic, the first time a switch had ever changed party control.
-During his Senate career, Jeffords served as chairman of the Public Works and Health, Education, Labor, and Pensions Committees.
+During his Senate career, Jeffords served as chairman of the United States Committee on Environment and Public Works and the United States Health, Education, Labor, and Pensions.

 Jeffords did not run for reelection in 2006 and retired at the end of his term.
 He was succeeded by Bernie Sanders.
 Jeffords retired to Shrewsbury in 2007.
 After the death of his wife, he moved to the Washington, D.C. area to live closer to his children.
 He died in 2014 from complications associated with Alzheimer's disease, and was buried in Shrewsbury.